 Tips For Managing Unwanted Intrusive Thoughts

-What you need to remember when you have these unwanted intrusive thoughts is that they’re a fleeting thought that will disappear as quickly as it came, rather than believing it’s an impulse of something you actually desire to do (Winston and Seif, 2017).
+What you need to remember when you have these unwanted intrusive thoughts is that they’re fleeting thoughts that will disappear as quickly as they came, rather than believing it’s an impulse of something you actually desire to do (Winston and Seif, 2017).

 Please remember that having such negative thoughts isn’t a commentary on your morality or even your sanity and that it’s perfectly normal (I hate using that word in such contexts, but I lack for a better one that fits the context) to have these thoughts, as we all have them.

 Therefore, identify and recognise that your intrusive thoughts are, in fact, just that, intrusive, and thus unworthy of your time and energy if they’re not beneficial thoughts to have.

 Changing how I responded to my own anxiety-based intrusive thoughts changed my life.
 The day I stopped fighting these thoughts, though hard, had the biggest impact on my quality of life.
 These thoughts are barely an issue to me anymore.

 Don’t waste time trying to figure out what these thoughts mean, don’t engage with these thoughts, don’t give them any of your time and energy, and then these thoughts won’t bother you.

 However, as irrelevant as they are, they may return, and that’s also ok too.
 Just because they return it doesn’t mean anything.
 I spent my entire childhood having thought about sticking my arm or leg out in front of an oncoming bus or lorry to see what would happen, but I never actually did it.
 It was just a recurring, intrusive thought.